 The severity or concurrence of other signs will determine the specific diagnostic tests your vet will recommend.
 Important considerations include the duration and frequency of the nausea.
 If your cat vomits once then eats normally with no further vomiting, has a normal bowel movement, and acts playful, the problem may resolve on its own.
-If nausea and vomiting continue after your cat eats your cat acts lethargic or doesn’t want to eat, then medical attention is warranted.
+If nausea and vomiting continue after your cat eats and your pet also acts lethargic or doesn’t want to eat, then medical attention is warranted.

-Signs of nausea in cats often include:
+Signs of cat nausea often include:

 - Excessive drooling